ICICLE-ai/speech-server/README.md

 - `whisperx_handler.py`: Handles data input/output operations.
 - `archive.sh`: Used to create the `.mar` file for the model in the `model_store` folder.
 - `config*.json`: Configuration for corresponding models.
+- `client_webpage.html`: An example of a client-side HTML file to send audio this torchserve server and getting the transcription

 ## Model Update Process